vic-cheung/cv/index.md

 `2019-present`
 __Anesthesiology Resident Physician (Research Track)__
-*University of Washington Affiliated Hospitals* Combined residency and research fellowship.
+*University of Washington Affiliated Hospitals* <br>Combined residency and research fellowship.
 Training hospitals include University of Washington Medical Center, Harborview Medical Center, Seattle Children’s Hospital, Veterans Affairs Puget Sound Hospital.

 `2017-2019`
 __Healthcare Technology Fellow__
-*Google Research*
-Worked with Healthcare AI team as medical specialist.
+*Google Research* <br>Worked with Healthcare AI team as medical specialist.
 Developed machine learning models in the domain of natural language processing with the goal of [automating medical documentation creation and reducing physician burnout](https://research.googleblog.com/2017/11/understanding-medical-conversations.html)

 `2014-2016`
 __Engineering Project Director__
-*UCSF Biodesign Lab*
-Lead a $3.5 million project funded by Bill & Melinda Gates Foundation to develop an intravaginal device for pregnant women to detect signs of imminent preterm birth before symptoms present.
+*UCSF Biodesign Lab* <br>Lead a $3.5 million project funded by Bill & Melinda Gates Foundation to develop an intravaginal device for pregnant women to detect signs of imminent preterm birth before symptoms present.
 This would enable triage to high-risk specialists and hospitals which is especially needed in remote areas with limited health care infrastructure.

 ### Specialized in